DissidentTrainings/FullScreenMario-JSON/GameStartr/WorldSeedr/README.md

 functionality is provided to stagger layout of children, such as spacing between possibilities.

-See Schema.json for a listing of allowed possibility properties.
+See Schema.txt for a listing of allowed possibility properties.

 ## Basic Architecture